fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

   The function is defined by one or more matlab script (``.m``) files which return a model of the foreground or foreground and background respectively.

-  The format is again comma seperated key-value pairs, with the matlab script files defined by the variable "foreground" and "background".
-The remaining pairs define the starting values of each of the models respectively.
-These pairs must be defined after their respective models.
+  The format for defining the function is based on comma-separated key-value pairs, where the Matlab script files are defined by the variables "foreground" and "background".
+The remaining pairs define the starting values for each of the models, respectively.
+It's important to note that these pairs must be defined after their respective models.

-  If both the foreground and background model are defined it should be given as a semicolon-separated list.
-  Where there are two comma seperated key-value pairs list for the foreground and foreground parameters and the background and background parameters separated by a semicolon.
+  If both the foreground and background models are defined, they should be given as a semicolon-separated list.
+In this case, there would be two comma-separated key-value pairs, one for the foreground and foreground parameters, and another for the background and background parameters, separated by a semicolon.

   Examples: